 Reversing these epigenetic traits is also discussed in Ayurveda.
 One of the most powerful tools to enhance self-awareness and free both ourselves and future generations from epigenetic stress is the practice of yoga, breathing, and meditation.
 However, these are just tools of self-awareness.
 It is up to us to take sattvic and positive actions on a regular basis.
 When we are consistent, we can facilitate new neural pathways of behavior to create a deep impression and pattern of kindness (sattva) that will be passed down to future generations as a samskara.

 With emphasis on the importance of reflection and self-awareness, Ayurveda claims we can remove samskaras imprinted in our DNA from childhood or our parent’s childhood.

-One study suggests that up to 95% of the things we think, say, and do as adults come from impressions from the first six years of life.4 We call these unconscious behaviorsbecause they are drawn from the unconsciousness of old samskaras or impressions.
+One study suggests that up to 95% of the things we think, say, and do as adults are unconscious and are rooted from impressions of the first six years of life.
+We call these unconscious behaviors because they are drawn from the old samskaras or impressions under the surface.
 The cure, according to Ayurveda, is to become conscious.
-This requires becoming more self-aware and then taking intentional action based on your true nature rather than old emotional patterns of behavior derived from childhood.
+This requires becoming more self-aware, and then taking intentional action based on your true nature rather than old emotional and behavioral patterns derived from childhood.

-I have also developed the Transformational Awareness Technique (TAT) to teach people not only how to be successful meditators, but how to take transformational action steps based on the heightened awareness meditation offers.
+I have also developed the Transformational Awareness Technique (TAT) to teach people not only how to be successful meditators, but also how to take transformational action steps based on the heightened awareness meditation opens us up to.

 Most meditation practices leave out what I believe to be the most important part: taking awareness-based action steps.
 It is the action (good karma) that will retrain your brain to focus on the positive evolutionary traits and to let go of the survival-based negative behaviors.